marklchaves/search-placeholder-avada/README.md

 ## Version Notes

-- Added code to delete placeholder option from the DB on plugin uninstall.
+- Added built-in support for WordPress' Twenty Twenty themes.
+- Added filter for custom CSS selectors for any search input field.
-- Tested on WordPress 5.8 and Avada 7.3.
+- Tested on Avada 7.4.2, Twenty Twenty-One, and WordPress 5.8.1.

 ---